buda-base/digitization-guidelines/docs/digitization/digitization-en.md

 </table>

-If you click on the "details" tab in the fileís properties, you can find more details about the file.
-This includes the dimensions like the height and the widthóhow many pixels high and wide the image is.
-Itís important to know how to find this information, since standards require that these dimensions remain consistent across image files in a single work.
+If you click on the "details" tab in the file‚Äôs properties, you can find more details about the file.
+This includes the dimensions like the height and the width‚Äîhow many pixels high and wide the image is.
+It‚Äôs important to know how to find this information, since standards require that these dimensions remain consistent across image files in a single work.
 Pixel dimension is also related to file size: the more pixels in an image, the more space it takes to store.

 A digital image submitted to BDRC should be 600ppi / 600dpi to ensure it is archival quality and OCR-able (highly **usable**).
 The number of pixels that is will depend on the size of the page you are scanning and the file format (.tif for B&W or .jpg for color).
 All this information is tracked in the "Properties" metadata automatically.
-Anyone who has the file can access size information (like dpi, bytes, pixels, and more) by right-clicking the file, choosing ìPropertiesî, and clicking the ìDetailsî tab:
+Anyone who has the file can access size information (like dpi, bytes, pixels, and more) by right-clicking the file, choosing ‚ÄúProperties‚Äù, and clicking the ‚ÄúDetails‚Äù tab:

 ![image alt text](image_2.png)

-If we donít follow these standards, we end up with digital images that are **unusable**óscanned at a low dpi, or in a lossy format.
+If we don‚Äôt follow these standards, we end up with digital images that are **unusable**‚Äîscanned at a low dpi, or in a lossy format.
 If a user searches for a text to use it (to access its meaning), our work has been wasted if the quality is poor.
 A digital image in the wrong format, or at a low resolution, cannot be easily read; it also cannot be OCRed.

 To learn more about *how* to make highly **usable** images that benefit the **community** the BDRC Digital Library serves, please continue to the next section: